IBM-Bluemix-Docs/mobilefoundation/about_push_notifications.md

 ## Proxy settings
 {: #proxy-settings}

 Use the proxy settings to set the optional proxy through which notifications are sent to APNS and FCM.
 You can set the proxy by using the ** push.apns.proxy.* ** and ** push.gcm.proxy.* ** configuration properties.
-For more information, see [List of JNDI properties for {{ site.data.keyword.mfserver_short_notm }} push service](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/#list-of-jndi-properties-for-mobilefirst-server-push-service).
+For more information, see [List of JNDI properties for {{site.data.keyword.mfserver_short_notm}} push service](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/#list-of-jndi-properties-for-mobilefirst-server-push-service).

 WNS does not have proxy support.
 {: note}